 Thursday, June 22, 2-4pm

 Note that I do not take appointments but, rather, my hours are “walk-in” / first-come, first serve.
 You may have to wait a little bit, but I always make sure to get to everyone.
 Also note that as my hours are “walk-in,” please do NOT email me ahead of time asking if it is OK to meet.
 The answer is always YES to that query–so you can simply assume the answer is YES.
 Given the volume of email that I get, it is in your interest to simply stop by as opposed to contacting me days ahead of time and waiting for me to say that it is OK.
 If my hours are posted, I’ll be there!

 Note also that I do not use Starfish or BrightSpace or any other software package for scheduling my hours.
 As stated above, they are “walk-in”–and I make a point to make every effort to get to all who are needing to meet with me.

-To meet with me remotely during my hours (generally less effective than in-person meetings, but sometimes necessary), please do the following:
+To meet with me remotely during my hours, please do the following: